crcn/tandem-old/README.md

   <h1 align="center">Tandem (Preview)</h1>
 </p>

 > Tandem is still very new, so expect bugs.
-If you'd like to contribute or use Tandem at your company, feel free to reach out to hello@tandemcode.com.
+If you'd like to contribute, feel free to reach out to hello@tandemcode.com.

 [Download latest version](https://github.com/tandemcode/tandem/releases)

 Tandem is a UI builder for web applications.
 It currently works with [React](https://reactjs.org/) - other languages & frameworks will be supported in the future.
-The primary goal for Tandem is to provide a faster, easier, safer, and more scalable way of creating UIs for web applications of any kind.
+The primary goal for Tandem is to provide a faster, easier, safer, and more scalable way of creating web UIs.

 ![Split view](./assets/screenshots/v10.1.7.png)

 ### Highlights

-- Tandem was used to build itself as a litmus test.
 - Designed to work with existing code (currently only React).
 - Unopinionated, so you can adapt Tandem to fit your needs.
 - UI files can be split out into multiple files, and organized however you want.